Texas Health Resources strives to provide health care services

 medical staff members.

-time for patients, family and staff members.
+employees and medical staff members.

 The Pastoral Care department offers the following services: